nmeum/kahl/README.md

 * [x] (type | type | ...)
 * [x] struct

+## Limitations

+* Since this is a parser combinator library it is not possible to satisfy BARE invariants regarding types during parser construction.
+  For instance, it cannot be guaranteed that only primitive non-data types are used as map keys.
+This is the callers responsibility.

 ## License

 This program is free software: you can redistribute it and/or modify